krekhovx/ioquake3-linux-install/README.md

 ## ioquake3-linux-install
-This script is created to simplify the installation and launch of Quake III Arena with enhanced content and the latest updates from **ioquake3**.
+This script is created to simplify the installation and launch of Quake III Arena with enhanced content and the latest updates from **ioquake3** port.
 It downloads all necessary files and automates the process of preparing the game for launch on Linux.